-PMI 298 Immunology Breakfast Club (Fall, Spring)
+PMI 298 Immunology Breakfast Club (Fall, Spring / will be listed as DER 299 starting spring quarter 2023)

 This is a student-run discussion group intended to reinforce areas that may be especially challenging or cover gaps in the curriculum.
 Students decide each quarter on a theme and focus of choice.
 Each student presents on a topic and faculty may be invited to enhance the discussion.
 Historically, the fall quarter has served as a study group companion for IMM 201 (first year students) and spring quarter has focused on preparation and practice for the Qualifying Examination (2nd year students).